brightsign/bs-playground-prometheusNodeExporter/README.md

 # BrightSign Prometheus Node Exporter Playground

-A step-by-step guide to set up monitoring for BrightSign players using Prometheus Node Exporter, Prometheus, and Grafana.
+A step-by-step guide to set up monitoring for BrightSign players using Prometheus Node Exporter and Grafana.

 ![Grafana Dashboard](demo.gif)